Who Was Jesus Before His Human Birth?

 But about the Son he [God] says, “Your throne, O God, will last forever and ever, and righteousness will be the scepter of your kingdom.
 You have loved righteousness and hated wickedness, therefore God, your God, has set you above your companions by anointing you with the oil of joy.”
 He [God] also says, “In the beginning, O Lord, you laid the foundations of the earth, and the heavens are the works of your hands.
 They will perish, but you remain; they will all wear out like a garment.
 You will roll them up like a robe; like a garment they will be changed.
 But you remain the same, and your years will never end [italics ours].

 The first thing we should notice is that the material in Hebrews 1 comes from several Psalms.
 The second passage in the selection is quoted from Psalm 102:25-27.
-This passage in the Psalms is a clear reference to Yahweh, the God of the Old Testament, the Creator of all that exists.
-In fact, all of Psalm 102 is about Yahweh.
+This passage refers to Yahweh, the God of the Old Testament, the Creator of all that exists.
+All of Psalm 102 is about Yahweh.
 Yet, Hebrews is applying this material to Jesus.
 Only one conclusion is possible: Jesus is God, or Yahweh.

 In Hebrews 1, Jesus is shown to be the creator and the sustainer of the universe.
 He “remains the same” (verse 12), or simply “is,” that is, his being is eternal.
 Jesus Christ is the “exact representation” of the being of God (verse 3).
 Hence, he must be God as well.
 It’s no wonder the writer in Hebrews could take passages that described God (Yahweh) and apply them to Jesus.
 In the words of James White, in pages 133-134 of The Forgotten Trinity: